junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Right, yeah."
 Sam turns back to his laptop, face carefully controlled, rapidly typing and scrolling the page for a few minutes.
 Then, suddenly lifts his head again, "I wasn't guilty because she reminds me of Jess, Dean.
 It's because she doesn't know Nick's already in Hell.
 They'll never reunite again.
 And we're not really there helping either of them, we just want Nick's *body* for Christ's sake.
 We're no better than what Lucifer did to them."

 "We're trying to save the world here!"
 Dean snaps, clenching the wheel far too tight.
 The car shifts on the road unsteadily.
 "Lucifer ruined their lives, Nick said 'Yes' -- We didn't do any of that!
-In fact, once we're done with this crap in Heaven, stop the souls from falling from there, we'll find out where her grave is and sends her to peace too.
+In fact, once we're done with this crap in Heaven, stop the souls from falling from there, we'll send her to peace too.
 Now will you please focus on the case and find where Crowley stashed the body?"

-Sam sighs defeatedly, stopped arguing.
+Sam sighs defeatedly, stopping the arguing.

 Dean fumbles his phone and dials a number from the speed-dial.